RonenNess/Shaku/README.md

 Note that if you really need instances you can probably implement it with a custom effect + extending the gfx with another method.

-A demo project that illustrate performance with batching can be found [here](https://ronenness.github.io/Shaku/demo/gfx_performance.html).
+A demo project that demonstrate performance with batching can be found [here](https://ronenness.github.io/Shaku/demo/gfx_performance.html).

 ## Shaku on NodeJS